currinjs/CurrinJS/aio/content/guide/structural-directives.md

-The `<ng-container>` is a syntax element recognized by the Angular parser.
+The `<ng-container>` is a syntax element recognized by the Currin parser.
 It's not a directive, component, class, or interface.
 It's more like the curly braces in a JavaScript `if`-block: